 - A smaller percentage of resident workers (Public Administration and Safety) qualified in Information Technology (1.3% compared to 2.8%)

 - A larger percentage of resident workers (Public Administration and Safety) qualified in Food, Hospitality and Personal Services (2.7% compared to 1.7%)

 The number of resident workers (Public Administration and Safety) in Cairns increased by 42 between 2011 and 2016.

-The largest changes in the field of qualifications held by the resident workers (Public Administration and Safety) between 2011 and 2016 in Cairns were for those qualified in:
+The largest change in the field of qualifications held by the resident workers (Public Administration and Safety) between 2011 and 2016 in Cairns was for those qualified in:

 - Society and Culture (+36 resident workers)